metio/terraform-provider-k8s/docs/data-sources/kuadrant_io_dns_record_v1alpha1_manifest.md

 Optional:

+- `additional_headers_ref` (Attributes) AdditionalHeadersRef refers to a secret that contains extra headers to send in the probe request, this is primarily useful if an authentication token is required by the endpoint. (see [below for nested schema](#nestedatt--spec--health_check--additional_headers_ref))
+- `allow_insecure_certificate` (Boolean) AllowInsecureCertificate will instruct the health check probe to not fail on a self-signed or otherwise invalid SSL certificate this is primarily used in development or testing environments
+- `failure_threshold` (Number) FailureThreshold is a limit of consecutive failures that must occur for a host to be considered unhealthy
+- `interval` (String) Interval defines how frequently this probe should execute
-- `endpoint` (String) Endpoint is the path to append to the host to reach the expected health check.
+- `path` (String) Path is the path to append to the host to reach the expected health check.
 Must start with '?' or '/', contain only valid URL characters and end with alphanumeric char or '/'.
 For example '/' or '/healthz' are common
-- `failure_threshold` (Number) FailureThreshold is a limit of consecutive failures that must occur for a host to be considered unhealthy
 - `port` (Number) Port to connect to the host on.
 Must be either 80, 443 or 1024-49151
 - `protocol` (String) Protocol to use when connecting to the host, valid values are 'HTTP' or 'HTTPS'

+<a id="nestedatt--spec--health_check--additional_headers_ref"></a>
+### Nested Schema for `spec.health_check.additional_headers_ref`

+Required:

+- `name` (String)